There is so much talk about eating seasonally. Why not take that same approach to…

 Bring your fish to Lazy Days, a restaurant just down the road from Bud N’ Mary’s.
 This beachfront restaurant will cook your catch for a small fee.
 You choose the preparation and sides.
 Just try not to fill up on the complimentary banana bread before your meal arrives.

 Considered the oldest town in the United States (dating back to 1513!), you know there’s lots of cool history in St. Augustine.
 Satiate your inner buccaneer at the Pirate & Treasure Museum.
 While adults will enjoy the experience, it’s the perfect place for kids.
 They can put their hands all over many interactive displays, all while soaking up a history lesson.
 Oh, and you learn how to tie cool knots and fire a cannon.

 Not all “pirates” were about booty.
 Some, like Ponce de Leon, just wanted to figure out how to live forever.
 When he arrived in what would later be St. Augustine, de Leon believed he’d discovered the fountain of youth.
 It was at this same spot that Pedro Menendez de Aviles settled the first European colony in 1565.
 Today, visitors to the Fountain of Youth Archaeological Park can experience a taste of life in the first colonial settlement.
-Attention birders: there’s also a muster (aka flock) of 30 Indian peafowl.
-These boisterous birds’ call can be heard throughout the park, but the real show is watching the male peacocks spread their feathers.
+Attention birders: there’s also a muster (aka flock) of 30 Indian peafowls.
+These boisterous birds’ calls can be heard throughout the park, but the real show is watching the male peacocks spread their feathers.
 Spring kicks off the peafowl mating season, making it the ideal time to visit.